mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ### If you can't get out, get comfortable

-I didn't want to just shut down the company and lay everyone off, but I also didn't want to carry the stress of running TinyPilot for the rest of my life.
+I didn't want to shut down the company and lay everyone off, but I also didn't want to carry the stress of running TinyPilot for the rest of my life.
 So, I looked for ways to make the business less stressful.

 One of the most difficult parts of TinyPilot was hardware revisions.
 We were always redesigning TinyPilot's hardware to make improvements, but that meant constantly finding new suppliers and rethinking our manufacturing pipeline.
-In 2023, I decided to just keep the design we had and stop fiddling with the hardware.
+In 2023, I decided to keep the design we had and stop fiddling with the hardware.

 The other source of complexity was TinyPilot's office.
 We were still doing everything in-house: managing inventory, assembling devices, and fulfilling orders.
 I worked with TinyPilot's in-person team to migrate the office's core functions to external vendors.
 It was a major challenge to outsource so many delicate processes, but it eliminated an enormous amount of management overhead and stress.